Creative Europe Desk UK Forum on International Working

 COLLABORATE! is a day of celebration and debate about the true value of European and international working.

-Join us for inspiring keynotes and afternoon breakout sessions, zooming in on key areas of European working that Creative Europe has supported so far.
-The discussions will be geared towards developing a set of agreed ideals/positive approaches towards collaborative, cross-border working in a radically changing Europe – and beyond.
+Join us for inspiring keynotes and afternoon breakout sessions, focusing on key areas of working that Creative Europe has supported so far: skills, innovation and audiences.
+The discussions will develop positive approaches towards collaborative, cross-border working in a radically changing Europe – and beyond.

 SCHEDULE AND SPEAKERS